-NAP: Then it is settled.
-And we can't let a human meet us in a pig sty.
-Where would be the dignity of our Revolution?
-So we pigs are moving into the Farmhouse which we will turn into the Head office of the Animal Revolutionary Committee.
+NAP : It is settled.
+So we pigs are moving into the Farmhouse which we will turn into the Head office.
 This meeting is over.
-Any complaints - you can go to the dogs.
-(Massive growling).
+Any complaints - go to the dogs.
 Back to work Comrades.
 It's still light.
 What greater pleasure is there than working for the Revolution?